-Head-on Car Accident Lawyer in Queens, NY
+Head On Car Accident Lawyer in Queens, NY

 Some accident victims are left with disabling injuries.
 When head-on collisions occur, it is almost always because someone made a driving error or failed to act responsibly.

-The costs of medical treatment after a head-on collision may quickly exceed the coverage provided by your New York no-fault Personal Injury Protection insurance.
+The costs of medical treatment after a car collision may quickly exceed the coverage provided by your New York no-fault Personal Injury Protection insurance.
 You should not be stuck with medical bills and the loss of wages after a serious accident caused by someone else’s negligence.
 You may have a right to file a claim against the driver who caused the head-on collision.

 The attorneys at the Tadchiev Law Firm, based in Queens, can help you hold the at-fault party financially accountable and seek fair compensation for the harm you have suffered.
 Contact our Queens car accident attorneys for a free consultation to discuss your legal rights.

 Why You Should Seek Legal Help After a Head On Car Accident

 - If you suffered severe or catastrophic injuries after a head-on crash, you’re in no condition to battle insurance companies on your own.
 You need to focus on recovering from your injuries.
 While you’re healing, an experienced head-on accident attorney can investigate the crash and gather evidence to prove the other driver’s liability.